ioseph-martinez/nd013-p01/writeup.md

 Potential shortcomings:
 - If the car switches lanes left and right points could mix together in a single ROI (i.e. right points in left roi)
 - Some roads (like in Las Vegas) don't have lane lines, just small reflectors squares.
-This "lines" would be hard to detect.
+These "lines" would be hard to detect.
 Also roads that don't have markers at all, just the division from asphalt and terrain.
 - Contrast changes, light changes can affect the performance of Canny and Hough Lines.
-- Cars to close to the HUD or on the sides would be hard to detect because lines would be hidden from the camera
+- Cars to close to the car front or on the sides would be hard to detect because lines would be hidden from the camera
 - Pedestrian Crossings would add various similar lines that could confuse from the actual lane lines.

 ###3.
 Suggest possible improvements to your pipeline